bburd/BibleRef/README.md

 node --test
 ```

-This executes all unit tests, including full-text search coverage for `SearchEngine`.
+This executes all unit tests.